 Below is a complete list of youth baseball bats with the USABat stamp printed on them (last updated June 15, 2018).

 All bats on this list are approved for play in leagues which require this new standard, which goes into effect January 1, 2018 for most recreation leagues in the U.S. In addition to bat name, model number, width, drop, and length range, the list also includes MSRP (Manufacturer’s Suggested Retail Price).

-Editor's Note: I'm pleased to introduce guest writer Karr Fager, a college athlete currently attending Northwestern University.
+Editor's Note: I'm pleased to introduce guest writer Karr Fager, a college athlete currently attending Northwestern University as of the time of this writing.
 Karr has played baseball, basketball, and soccer in high school and beyond, so I jumped at the opportunity when he offered to share his thoughts about the multi-sports athlete experience.
-Karr discusses many other issues related to fitness and occasionally baseball at his blog, Fitness Hideout - Joe Golton
+Karr discussed other issues related to fitness and baseball at his (now retired) blog, Baseball Hideout - Joe Golton

 As a multiple sport athlete, I have long wondered how much the other sports I played affected my baseball play, if at all.
 Baseball was my main sport from a young age, but I thoroughly enjoyed pickup games of football, basketball, volleyball, and really any other sport I could get my hands on.